Sommyj1/Email-Composer-UI/README.md

 </body>
 </html>

-## Configuration
-The Email Composer UI component can be configured with various options.
-Here's an example of how to configure the component:

-javascript

-<EmailComposerUI

-  maxRecipients={5}

-  maxAttachments={3}

-  allowDrafts={true}
-/>

-maxRecipients: Sets the maximum number of allowed recipients.

-maxAttachments: Specifies the maximum number of allowed attachments.

-allowDrafts: Enables or disables the ability to save drafts.

 ## Styling
 Customizing the appearance of the Email Composer UI can be done through CSS.
 The component exposes specific class names that can be targeted for styling: